Gold ETFs: what are they and what are the best ones to watch?

 You can either trade or invest in the best gold ETFs with IG.

-You would trade with leverage, meaning you only need a fraction of the capital required to buy the ETF.
+If you trade, you do so with leverage, meaning you only need a fraction of the capital required to buy the ETF.
 You can do this with spread betting, tax-free, or CFDs where you’re only required to pay capital gains tax (CGT).

 Top gold ETFs to watch